africanmoose/digitalgarden/src/site/notes/0x - System/05.02 - Publish digital garden home/Africanmoose.md

 ## Work in Progress
 - Processing [[0x - System/01.02 - Inbox/Hello Habits - Fumio Sasaki\|Hello Habits - Fumio Sasaki]]
+- Processing  _Beginners: The Joy and Transformative Power of Lifelong Learning  - Tom Vanderbilt_
 - Reading _Nose dive  A Field Guide to the World's Smells - Harold McGee_
 - Reading _Oil - A beginners guide - Vacliv Smil_
-- Reading  _Beginners: The Joy and Transformative Power of Lifelong Learning  - Tom Vanderbilt_
 - Reading _Think for Yourself: Restoring Common Sense in an Age of Experts and Artificial Intelligence - Vikram Mansharamani_
+- Reading _365 Days With Self-Discipline: 365 Life-Altering Thoughts on Self-Control, Mental Resilience, and Success - Martin Meadows_

 ## Interesting Ideas
 - [[1x - References/11.03 - References - Ideas/The happiness of pleasure grace and excellence\|The happiness of excellence]]